 The shiny black teardrop-shaped seeds remain in their cases through summer and into autumn; then they fall to the ground and are soon buried beneath rotting dead leaves.

 Bluebells can be found throughout Britain and Ireland and they occure across most of Western Europe; however, Britain is by far the best place for seeing them.
 It is estimated that nearly 50% of the world's population of these gregarious spring wildflowers occur in Britain and Ireland.

-Pink, mauve and (as seen on the right) white 'bluebells' are also fairly common in the countryside, and particularly near to towns and villages.
+Pink, mauve and (as seen above) white 'bluebells' are also fairly common in the countryside, and particularly near to towns and villages.
 These are not necessarily native Bluebells; many are garden escapes - cultivars derived from southern European bluebell species such as the Spanish Bluebell Hyacinthoides hispanica, which has a more erect stature, shorter bells than our native Bluebells and greenish or blueish pollen.
 Hybridisation with these alien species is considered to be one of the most serious threats to the conservation of Britain's wild Bluebell populations.

 The Bluebell flowers shown on this page were photographed in woodlands in West Wales.